 !
 Probably at Mesh on Mas

 s, which has a consistently good brunch and half-off bottles.
 (I wouldn’t be able to ride my motorcycle after that, however!)
 From there, probably playing basketball at the court by my house on the near eastside, followed by an outdoor shooting range.
 My favorite is Tactical Firearms Training.
-To finish the night, a concert at The Lawn at White River State Park
+To finish the night, a concert at The Amphitheater at White River State Park

 and dinner and drinks at Bluebeard